migueltorrescosta/collapsedwave/content/index.md

 It also come very handy as a way of preventing the branching of equations: I can write any equation $$f(x) = \begin{cases}g(x) & \text{ if } x \in B \\h(x) & \text{ if } x \in C \end{cases}$$ ( with $B \cap C = \varnothing$ ) as $f(x) = g(x)\mathbb{I}_{x \in B} + h(x)\mathbb{I}_{x \in C}$.
 I find the latter easier to reason with during algebraic manipulations.

+## Usage of singular in titles
+In order to permit the usage of both singular and plurals when referring notes, I write all notes in singular.
+This allows mean to mention the same note in singular and plural: [[📘 Reduced system]] and [[📘 Reduced system]]s, even if the plural usages look strange.

 # 🦅 Dataview Summary

 I keep [[🦅 Core Dashboard]] to quickly see work in progress, broken tags and other useful information at a glance.